-And while in there, he formed a non-government organisation called Building Hope for Africa that specifically seeks to restore joy and smiles on the faces of street children.
+And while in there, he formed a non-government organization called Building Hope for Africa that specifically seeks to restore joy and smiles on the faces of street children.

-He says his organisation targets vulnerable children between the age of 7- 17 with major focus on developing their talents so as to enable them become professionals in various fields.
+He says his organization targets vulnerable children between the age of 7- 17 with major focus on developing their talents so as to enable them become professionals in various fields.

 He adds that they will also be hosting community events where the children will have an opportunity to perform their plays from the theatre workshops giving them opportunity to bring community awareness to their struggles and advocate for their own interests.